A Hofmann-Mislove theorem for approach spaces: Introduction

-With the notions of compact functions and open $[0,\infty]$-filters at hand, we establish an enriched version of the Hofmann-Mislove theorem in the last section, which says that for a sober approach space $(X,\delta)$, the proper open $[0,\infty]$-filters of the metric space $(\mathfrak{U}X,\rho_X)$ of upper regular functions correspond bijectively to the inhabited compact saturated functions of $(X,\delta)$.
+With the notions of compact functions and open $[0,\infty]$-filters at hand, we establish an enriched version of the Hofmann-Mislove theorem in the last section, which says that for a sober approach space $(X,\delta)$, the metric space of proper open $[0,\infty]$-filters of the metric space $(\mathfrak{U}X,\rho_X)$ of upper regular functions of $(X,\delta)$ is isomorphic to the opposite of the metric space of inhabited compact saturated functions of $(X,\delta)$.